National Personnel Records Center: Military Personnel Records Center

-The Military Personnel Records Center houses United States Armed Forces military service records dating from the late 1800s to the early 2000s.
+The Military Personnel Records Center houses U.S. Armed Forces military service records dating from the late 1800s to the early 2000s.

 In 1956, records were moved into the MPRC's new building at 9700 Page Avenue in Overland, Missouri.
 The building served as the de facto headquarters for the entire National Personnel Records Center, and was often referred to simply as "NPRC" (the building's official code was NPRC-MPR).
-A fire at the facility burned from July 12-16, 1973, destroying about one-third of its 52 million official military personnel files.
+A fire at the facility burned from July 12–16, 1973, destroying about one-third of its 52 million official military personnel files.

 In 2011, the MPRC moved to Spanish Lake, Missouri.
 The designation "Military Personnel Records Center" was dropped from most official correspondence; the building in Spanish Lake was referred to as the "National Personnel Records Center".
 The term "National Personnel Records Center" may now refer to both the physical building in Spanish Lake or all of the National Archives federal records complexes located in St. Louis.